tjacovich/ADSDataPipeline/README.md

 Computing metrics requires the entire reference and citation networks as well a list of all the refereed bibcodes.
-The reference and citation networks are cached into python defaultdicts where the default value is [].
+The reference and citation networks are cached into python defaultdicts where the key is the bibcode and the default value is [].
 Refereed status is cached in a python list of bibcodes.

 # Nonbib Processing
 Conceptually, the code reads one line from each of the ~30 input